Fist and rose: Other left-wing emblems

 Many other socialist, social democratic, or labour parties, movements and organizations across the world use or have used a red rose in their logo.
 Centre-leaning and moderate parties tend to use a red rose alone, doing away with the revolutionary heritage of the raised fist.

-The fist and rose has sometimes been laid on an alternative graphic identification shared by left-wing parties in several countries, a plain red square with white text, for example in Spain (2001 to 2013) or in French-speaking Switzerland (since 2009).
+The fist and rose has sometimes been laid on an alternative graphic identification shared by left-wing parties in several countries, a plain red square with white text, for example in Spain (2001 to 2013; since 2023) or in French-speaking Switzerland (since 2009).
 The plain red square first appeared in the Social Democratic Party of Germany (SPD) in 1972 and became the official party logo in 1991; it is popular with parties converted to the Third Way.